 Due to the distance between campuses, students may only select courses from one campus.

-Courses are available in Arts and Humanities, Business and Computing, Humanities, Law, Forestry, Conservation, Science, Social Sciences, Criminology, English Literature, Psychology, Exercise Science, Film and TV production.
+Courses are available in Arts and Humanities, Business and Computing, Humanities, Law, Forestry, Conservation, Science, Social Sciences, Criminology, Creative Writing, English Literature, Psychology, Religious Studies, Graphic Design, Exercise Science, Journalism, Film and TV production and Outdoor Studies.

 When selecting courses, students must be sure to enroll in a total of 60 CATS (equivalent to 30 ECTS or 15 US credits).